sadikturcan/OpcUA-HMI-UI/README.md

 # OpcUA-HMI-project

-This project is an interface for HMI tag values by using OpcUA protocol.
+This project is an interface for HMI tag values by using OpcUA protocol in Python.